Over 30 Years Protecting the Injured

 Working to Hold Careless & Reckless Drivers Responsible

 Driving has always posed risks—both for occupants of cars and for pedestrians and bicyclists on the road.
 Accidents at intersections and in heavy traffic are particularly frequent occurrences and, often, these accidents are the direct or indirect result of negligence.
 Understanding the cause of an accident is important if you wish to pursue compensation for damages, including any injuries sustained in the crash.
+The experience of an auto accident attorney in Peoria may help make this process easier and less stressful.

 At Joel E. Brown, Attorney at Law, we assist clients who have suffered serious car accidents or lost loved ones as a result of another motorist’s careless or reckless behavior.
 Whether you were hit by another driver who was using a cell phone, driving drunk, or running a red light, our firm can help you understand your legal options and take action against the liable parties.